amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-03-the-first-level-editor.md

 Now we just needed to find a way to draw textures on the screen, and there was a message on the Playdate Squad discord server that excited us a ton.

-See you in the next adventure, Part 04: The Graphics.
+See you in the next adventure, Part 04: [The image format](https://amano.games/devlog/making-a-pinball-game-for-the-playdate-part-04-the-image-format).